I’m pretty sure everyone has heard of or seen videos of the Unicorn Cafe in Bangkok. It’s probably the most Instagrammable cafe in Thailand.

 Most videos and Instagram photos I’ve seen only show the drinks and desserts at the cafe.
 But the Unicorn Cafe actually does serve real food.
 There’s spaghetti and even burgers on the menu in case you want something with substance before you dig into your desserts.

+Unfortunately, the pretty desserts were just as bad as the entree items.
 This is where the “sugar and despair” comes in.
 That term is how my husband categorized all the desserts here.
 Everything just tasted like sugar.
 We’ve eaten at a great many dessert places in Bangkok and they were all amazing.
 I’m talking eons beyond what we have in the USA.
 But the Unicorn Cafe has to be the worst dessert place we have ever been to!

 No matter the color of the dessert, milkshake or drink, it all just tasted like sugar.
 Hence the term “sugar and despair” from the hubby.

 We ordered the famous star shake, a cupcake, and a waffle ice cream dessert.
 These all tasted exactly the same.
-And to boot the waffle was completely soggy.
+And to boot, the waffle was completely soggy.
 It wasn’t from the ice cream melting on it, it just came that way.

 I’ll give you one thing though, the food is definitely pretty, just not tasty!